WalletScrutiny/WalletScrutinyCom/_android/io.natiol.md

 ## Analysis

 - The app's logo looks like the Ethereum diamond.
 - We installed the app and found what appears to be a bitcoin wallet - but the text says 'coming soon'.
-Until such time that the app is updated, we'll mark this as a **work in progress**.
+Until such time that the app is updated, we'll mark this as a **not a wallet**.